-Block the adjusted set of contacts with an insulator and adjust the remaining set of contacts in the same manner as the first set 27 to 32 degrees.
+Block the adjusted set of contacts with an insulator and adjust the remaining set of contacts in the same manner as the first set.
 Remove insulator and recheck tightness of the stationary contact lock screw.

-If the contacts have been properly adjusted, the dwell should be 34 to 40 degrees for both sets of points.
+If the contacts have been properly adjusted, the dwell should be as specified for two contact sets.

-DWELL VARIATION
+42. DWELL VARIATION